flozz/pelican-gemini-capsule/README.rst

 Usage
 -----

-Once Pelian Gemini Capsule installed, simply add it to you Pelican configuration:
+Once Pelican Gemini Capsule installed, simply add it to you Pelican configuration:

 .. code-block:: python